Michael Dinan

 Andrew Ault

-After living several years in Manhattan directly above the Holland Tunnel entrance, Andrew and his wife Laura have happily called New Canaan home for 5 years, and look forward to doing so for many more.
+After living several years in Manhattan directly above the Holland Tunnel entrance, Andrew and his wife Laura have happily called New Canaan home since 2014, and look forward to doing so for many more.
 A veteran of the advertising, entertainment and media business for 20 + years, Andrew also once-upon-a-time worked in public radio as a journalist for KFAI 90.3 FM in Minneapolis.
-He and Laura love exploring New Canaan’s amazing green spaces with their dogs Sally and Penny, enjoying the non-Holland Tunnel peace & quiet of the New Canaan indoors with their rescue cats Bobby and Polly, and reviewing the ever-expanding wealth of great local restaurants for NewCanaanite.com.
+He and Laura love exploring New Canaan’s amazing green spaces with their dogs Sally, Penny and George, enjoying the non-Holland Tunnel peace & quiet of the New Canaan indoors with their rescue cats, and reviewing the ever-expanding wealth of great local restaurants for NewCanaanite.com.

 Michael Chen